 Latest Bullish Harami Cross FormationsFKnol.com has a dedicated section on candlesticks where the list of stocks, ETFs and indexes forming bullish harami cross candles is updated on a daily basis.
 At present, the following are three examples - one each from stocks, ETFs and indexes - which have formed the bullish harami crosss as of the mentioned date (in reverse chronological order):

-1) On Thursday, Jan 16, 2020, the stock price of Consumer Services sector based The Walt Disney Company (DIS) formed the following Bullish Harami Cross Candlestick pattern:
+1) On Wednesday, May 20, 2020, the stock price of Capital Goods sector based The Boeing Company (BA) formed the following Bullish Harami Cross Candlestick pattern: